thepieterdc/publishing-lod-streams/paper/content/formatting.md

 #### Protocol Buffers

 Protocol Buffers is a method of serializing structured data.
+The goal of Protocol Buffers is a combination of simplicity and performance.
 It is developed by Google and it involves an interface description language for data.
-Google also provides a code generator for multiple programming languages.
-The goal of Protocol Buffers is simplicity and performance.  <span class="comment" data-author="HD">all these sentenced are loosely related statements, not a naturally flowing text.
-Merge them, or get rid of them</span> The data structures (referred to as messages) and services are described in a such called ''proto definition file''.
+The data structures (referred to as messages) and services are described in a such called ''proto definition file''.
 To achieve high performance, those messages are serialized into a binary format for transmission.
 This makes it compact and both forward- and backward-compatible.
 This backward compatibility means that a change in the technology will not break older versions.
 The forward compatibility means that an input for a later version can still be processed by the older versions.
+Another remark is that Google also provides a code generator for multiple programming languages.
 However, a disadvantage for the Protocol Buffers might be that it was developed for internal use, thus it was not optimized for unpredictable data (like Linked Data) [](cite:cites protobuf).

 Very similar to the Protocol Buffers are the Flat Buffers, which are also developed by Google.
 These offer access to serialized data without parsing or unpacking.
 Additionally, they focus on memory efficiency and speed, flexibility, a tiny code footprint, strong types and ease-of-use.
 Flat buffers work with cross-platform code without dependencies.
 However, this technology does not seem very useful for Linked Data, because it conflicts with key principles of Linked Data by forcing a scheme.
-Therefore we will not further discuss it here [](cite:cites flatbuf). <span class="comment" data-author="HD">'here' as in this paper, or this section?</span>
+Therefore this is not further discussed in this paper [](cite:cites flatbuf).

 #### Header Dictionary Triples (HDT)